phelps-sg/llm-cooperation/README.md

 [![GitHub Workflow Status](https://github.com/phelps-sg/llm-cooperation/actions/workflows/tests.yaml/badge.svg)](https://github.com/phelps-sg/llm-cooperation/actions/workflows/tests.yaml)

 This repo contains code, explanations and results of experiments to ascertain the propensity of large-language models to cooperate in social dilemmas.
-The experiments are described in:
+The experiments are described in the following papers.

-S. Phelps and Y. I. Russell, *Investigating Emergent Goal-Like Behaviour in Large Language Models Using Experimental Economics*, working paper, May 2023, [arXiv:2305.07970](https://arxiv.org/abs/2305.07970).
+S. Phelps and Y. I. Russell, *Investigating Emergent Goal-Like Behaviour in Large Language Models Using Experimental Economics*, working paper, May 2023, [arXiv:2305.07970](https://arxiv.org/abs/2305.07970)

+S. Phelps and R. Rannson, *Of Models and Tin Men - a behavioural economics study of principal-agent problems in AI alignment using large-language models*, working paper, July 2023, [arXiv:2307.11137](https://arxiv.org/abs/2307.11137)

 ## Getting started